-As an injured pedestrian, you can seek compensation for medical and rehabilitation expenses, pain and suffering, and lost pay from the company that insured the vehicle that caused your injuries.
+As an injured pedestrian, you can seek compensation for medical and rehabilitation expenses, pain and suffering, and lost pay from the company that insured the driver who caused your injuries.
 For example, if the vehicle had $25,000 in liability coverage, you can recover up to that amount from the insurance company.

 The amount of money recoverable depends upon the scope of your injuries and the negotiation and litigation skills of your Glen Oaks pedestrian accident lawyer.
 Our Long Island accident attorneys can help you evaluate your options.

-Under New York, a pedestrian has the right-of-way if the pedestrian is in a crosswalk, and there are no traffic signals present.
+Under New York law, a pedestrian has the right-of-way if the pedestrian is in a crosswalk and there are no traffic signals present.
 Otherwise, the pedestrian is obligated to obey all traffic signals.
+Additionally: